 Our Response:

-Consider what this statement is actually saying about the True God and His great Sabbath Law.
-According to UCG wisdom, the True God forbids what is being done at restaurants every Sabbath, but permits His people to help finance the very act He forbids.
-That's right, FINANCE!
-Because restaurants are sustained by the revenue they generate from the sale of their products.
-That revenue comes from consumers like those in God's Church who purchase them.
+Consider what the UCG is actually saying about the True God and His great Sabbath Law.
+According to their wisdom, the Almighty forbids what is being done at restaurants every Sabbath, but permits His people to proactively solicit the very act He forbids.
 Can you say "HYPOCRACY"?

-Here is a question for you.
-If God told you He absolutely detested what was done in restaurants every Sabbath, do you think He would be pleased if you told Him you buy the products they labor to make on that day?
-The United Church of God actually thinks He would be.
+Here is a question for all of God’s people.
+If the Almighty told you He absolutely detested what was being done in restaurants every Sabbath, do you think He would be pleased if you told Him you buy the products they labor to make on that day?
+The United Church of God actually thinks He would.

 At one point in their doctrinal paper, the UCG correctly states that even though the sole owner of a business can't prevent his employees from working somewhere else on the Sabbath, he should still close his business down on this day.
 This is because these employees are working on his behalf.